 Some of the difficulties faced can be summarized as follows

 The introduction of online learning was not in a phased manner.
 The online system was adopted almost overnight.
 Students faced several difficulties in adapting to the new techniques immediately.

 There was little or no time for students and teachers to familiarize themselves with the latest technology, applications, and software.
 Many students and teachers face technical difficulties in adjusting to the new online classes.

 Internet access and device availability

-Internet access and device availability were one of the major concerns in many countries.
+Internet access and device availability were one of major concerns in many countries.
 As the focus on education shifted online, many students grappled with low internet access and a lack of smart devices.